rust-lang/rust/doc/tutorial.md

 We've already seen several function definitions.
-Like all other static declarations, such as `type`, functions can be declared both at the top level and inside other functions (or modules, which we'll come back to [later](#modules-and-crates)).
-They are introduced with the `fn` keyword, the type of arguments are specified following colons and the return type follows the arrow.
+Like all other static declarations, such as `type`, functions can be declared both at the top level and inside other functions (or in modules, which we'll come back to [later](#modules-and-crates)).
+The `fn` keyword introduces a function.
+A function has an argument list, which is a parenthesized list of `expr: type` pairs separated by commas.
+An arrow `->` separates the argument list and the function's return type.

 ~~~~
 fn line(a: int, b: int, x: int) -> int {